2 diabetes is when your body can’t make enough insulin, or use it well. Insulin helps

 2 diabetes is an ongoing (chronic) disease.
 It has no known cure.
 It’s the most common

-The exact cause of type 2 diabetes is unknown.
+exact cause of type 2 diabetes is not known.
 It seems to run in families.
 But it often

 - Being overweight